 Video of Dropping a Catalina 27 Mast

-While there are many ways to lower a mast, this offers those who have never had to drop theirs some insight of what to expect.
-It you have your own hints or special tips please comment.
+While there are many ways to lower a mast, this offers those who have never had to drop theirs some insight into what to expect.
+If you have your own hints or special tips please comment.
 We appreciate your insight.